amplitude/amplitude-docs/content/collections/web_experiment/en/actions.md

 ## Custom code

 Web Experiment applies custom code actions as an optional part of the element changes action.
 With the custom code action, write custom JavaScript, CSS, and HTML for your site to add elements or customize your site in was the visual editor doesn't support.

+{{partial:admonition type="tip"}}
+Custom code can be used in tandem with the [element changes](#element-changes).
+For example, An engineer could build a custom code component with placeholder text, then a non-technical user could use the visual editor to edit the placeholder text without touching the custom code.
+{{/partial:admonition}}

 Web Experiment applies custom code to your site in the following order: